marie230/DevOpsCrudApp/app/README.md

 ```

 #### Step 2
-Next, change to the `/infrastructure` directory in the cloned app.
+Next, change to the `/infrastructure` directory of the cloned or downloaded and unzipped app.
 ```sh
 cd infrastructure
 ```

 #### Step 3
 Now, you can create and configure guest machines according to the `Vagrantfile`.
 The `Vagrantfile` is using `Shell` & `Ansible` as provisioner to install the required software and packages on the machines.
+The only thing you have to do is to execute the following command:
 ```sh
 vagrant up
 ```